GoogleCloudPlatform/podcast/README.md

 - Start Local Episode Redirect Module: `python main.py`
 - Deploy Episode Redirect Module: `gcloud app deploy`

+Environment variables must be set for STORAGE_BUCKET and GA_TRACKING_ID.

 ### Disclaimer

 This is not an official Google product (experimental or otherwise), it is just